RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   max_rms, loudness where the latter may employ some perceptual measure.
 To make this work, we need to analyze the sample on load and store the results somewhere.
 Maybe AudioFileStreamPreloaded could be an appropriate place.
-In a (potential future) direct-from-disk streaming mode, there perhaps needs tobe some metadata file next to the .wav - see below under "Misc Ideas".
+In a (potential future) direct-from-disk streaming mode, there perhaps needs to be some metadata file next to the .wav - see below under "Misc Ideas".

 - invert (or negate): Switches polarity of signal.
 Might be integrated into the Amplifier unit.
-But actually, that may be redundant: negation should already be possible by a certain setting of width (may -100?), so maybe we don't really need it.
+But actually, that may be redundant: negation should already be possible by a certain setting of width (maybe -100?), so maybe we don't really need it.
 It could be convenient though.
 However, let's try to keep the number of new opcodes low...

 - filN_q_freqtrack (or resonanceN_freqtrack): Amount of tracking of the filter's quality factor Q